 To be a member of an officially sanctioned extracurricular organization in the student life of Texarkana College, an individual must be registered in good standing as a student in the college.
 Specific prerequisites for membership in an officially sanctioned organization, and for holding office in such a group, are determined by the constitution and by-laws of the group; those documents having been approved by the Dean of Students and Student Life and the Student Life Committee of Texarkana College.
 Copies of each organization’s constitution are maintained in the Dean of Students Office.

 Black Student Association (BSA)

 The primary purpose of this college organization is to provide service to the community.
 Our goal is to establish awareness of one’s heritage as well as to increase the retention and graduation rates of minority students and to provide leadership training.

 Cultural Awareness Student Association (TC-CASA)

-The purpose of the organization is to create an opportunity for Texarkana College students, faculty and staff, and the Texarkana community to expand their cultural knowledge and appreciation through educational and social activities.
-TC-CASA will promote academic excellence and unity and will not discriminate against any students on the basis of gender, disabilities, race, color, age, or national origin.
+The purpose of this college organization is to create an opportunity for Texarkana College students, faculty and staff, and the Texarkana community to expand their cultural knowledge and appreciation through educational and social activities.
+Of the many college clubs and organizations, TC-CASA will promote academic excellence and unity and will not discriminate against any students on the basis of gender, disabilities, race, color, age, or national origin.
 TC-CASA will not be an association to shelter only one culture, but rather will be one to help the students develop an understanding and acceptance of their own culture and the culture of those around them.